From high school to college, Jordan Hoard’s passion for psychology has only been amplified the more involved they get.

 “I am super hard-working and determined,” Hoard said.
 “It has served me well throughout my academic career.”

-With their work ethic, drive, and passion for the subject, Hoard has found themselves in a position to further their knowledge through studies.
+With their work ethic, drive, and passion for the subject, Hoard, a senior, has found themselves in a position to further their knowledge through studies.
 In other words, it has allowed them a taste of what psychology looks like, thus cementing their desire for a research-based career track.

 “I am currently working on an independent research study with Dr. Bromley.
 I am studying the perceived credibility of journalists based on the content that they are writing about, and whether that perceived credibility changes based on the race of the journalist,” Hoard said.
 “I hope to be able to present this study at a psychology conference called MPA (Midwestern Psychological Association) in the spring.”